 - 5. Slide the switch mechanism hole (A) over the side screw holds (B) until it latches into place. - 6.
-Replace the service access cover, as described in Installing the service access cover on a rack-mounted model. - 7.
-Place the system into the operating position, as described in Placing a rack-mounted model into the operating position. - 8.
-To verify the repair, start the system.
+Replace the service access cover.
+For instructions, see Installing the service access cover on a rack-mounted model. - 7.
+Place the system into the operating position.
+For instructions, see Placing a rack-mounted model into the operating position. - 8.
+To verify whether the switch was replaced correctly, start the system.
 For instructions, see Starting the system or logical partition.
 If the switch was installed correctly, the system operates normally.